 COMPONENT CORE OBJECTIVE SUB- COMPONENT EXAMPLE OPERATIONA L OBJECTIVES EXAMPLE INDICATORS RATIONALE Key Commercial and secondary commercial species All objectives of the TSF Act are relevant: a) to acknowledge and protect the traditional way of life and livelihood of traditional inhabitants, including their rights in relation to 1.
 Population size 1.1 No trend in biomass 1.2 Maintain biomass above a specified level 1.3 Maintain catch at specified level 1.4 Species do not approach extinction or become extinct Biomass, numbers, density, CPUE, yield 1.1 Increases in biomass of the key/secondary commcerical species would be acceptable.
 1.2.
 To ensure that population at acceptable level by the assessment.
 1.3.
 TAC levels are specified.
 1.4.
 Additional objectives with regards to this addressed by the EPBC Act - inc expectation for CITES listed species such as black and white teatfish.
-In general these objectives underlie the sustainable management of the Fishery. traditional fishing 11 ; b) to protect and preserve the marine environment and indigenous 2.
-Geographic range 2.1 Geographic range of the population, in terms of size and continuity does not change outside acceptable bounds Presence of population across the known distribution range 2.1 this is monitored to a certain extent through a time series of fishery independent surveys. fauna and flora in and in the vicinity of the Protected Zone; c) to adopt conservation measures necessary for the conservation of a species in such a way as 3.
-Genetic structure 3.1 Genetic diversity does not change outside acceptable bounds Frequency of genotypes in the population, effective population size (N e), number of spawning units 3.1 Studies of the genetic structure of Sandfish in the Northern Territory (NT) showed two distinct populations occurring in the Arafura Sea and the Gulf of Carpentaria, with results also indicating limited larval dispersal [34].
+In general these objectives underlie the sustainable management of the Fishery. traditional fishing ; b) to protect and preserve the marine environment and indigenous and sarve and in and in cinity of rotected adopt rvation ures sary for rvation becies in a way as iic 2.1 Geographic range of the population, in terms of size and continuity does not change outside acceptable bounds Presence of population across the known distribution range 2.1 this is monitored to a certain extent through a time series of fishery independent surveys. indigenous fauna and flora in and in the vicinity of the Protected Zone; c) to adopt conservation measures necessary for the conservation of a species in such a way as 3.1 Genetic diversity does not change outside acceptable bounds Frequency of genotypes in the population, effective population size (N e ), number of spawning units 3.1 Studies of the genetic structure of Sandfish in the Northern Territory (NT) showed two distinct populations occurring in the Arafura Sea and the Gulf of Carpentaria, with results also indicating limited larval dispersal [34].
 Another study for Black teatfish on the Great Barrier Reef showed no significant genetic structure [35].
 Given differences at a regional scale for the NT and little difference across the whole GBR, the genetic structure of sea cucumber species in Torres Strait is likely to be one stock.

-$^{^{\}rm 11}$ Traditional fishing means non-commercial fishing as defined in the TSF Act.
+$^{\rm 11}$ Traditional fishing means non-commercial fishing as defined in the TSF Act.